Lung Transplant

 How Common are Lung Transplants?

 Lung transplants are not very common because of the limited amount of donor organs available.
-About 2,500 lung transplants were done in the United States in 2021.
-More donor lungs would increase the number of lungs that can be transplanted.
+About 3,050 lung transplants were done in the United States in 2023.
+More donor lungs would help increase the number of lungs that can be transplanted.

 How Common are Lung Transplants?

 Lung transplants are not very common because of the limited amount of donor organs available.
-About 2,500 lung transplants were done in the United States in 2021.
-More donor lungs would increase the number of lungs that can be transplanted.
+About 3,050 lung transplants were done in the United States in 2023.
+More donor lungs would help increase the number of lungs that can be transplanted.

 Types of Lung Transplants